 Divide each page into 3 equal parts by drawing horizontal lines.
 Write down the names of the months in each column.
 Add your entries.

 You can note down birthdays, anniversaries, meetings, vacation trips etc.

 I also have a page called “Year at a glance” to note down the past events which are important for me.

 Like the day I went on some trip, the day I visited someone, milestones of my kids or career etc.

-Next we create the monthly log.
+Next, we create the monthly log.
 Take two pages that fall side by side.
-One page is for calendar and second one for monthly tasks.
+One page is for calendar and the second one for monthly tasks.

 Now you can write the month’s events and appointments corresponding to each date in the calendar page.

 The second page is for monthly tasks and goals.
 You can draw two columns with headings ‘Tasks’ and ‘Goals’.
 This is where you write what you want to achieve that particular month.

 I write my goals in all areas here.
 Like relationship goals, goals for my blog, spiritual goals, health goals, parenting goals, self-care etc.